-Australian Museum specimen number R139849 from Barkly

-Highway, NT which had 56 subcaudals (all single), missing the end of the tail.
+Australian Museum specimen number R139849 from Barkly Highway, NT which had 56 subcaudals (all single), missing the end of the tail.

-Australian Museum specimen number R10232 from Groote Eylandt, NT which had 66 subcaudals, just the last of which was paired (described by myself as a new subspecies).
+Australian Museum specimen number R10232 from Groote Eylandt, NT which had 66 subcaudals, just the last of which was paired (see subspecies description below).

-A number of live specimens from various parts of the NT were examined that also fitted this general profile - details of one of which is reported later in this article.
+A number of live specimens from various parts of the NT were examined that also fitted this general profile - details of one of which is reported later in this paper.